mgreenw/JumboSmash/src/server/docs/auth/check-token-valid.md

 **Permissions required** : None

-**Data constraints**
+**Request body fields**

 Provide the token string as well as the utln of the account associed with that token.
-Required: `token` and `utln`

 * `utln`
   * Type: `string`